Migrating to 2.2.0

 -

 Before version upgrade, clear Hasura metadata.
 If possible, clear all Hasura metadata by going on the UI Settings > Reset metadata.
 After updating, the configured sources and schemas will be re-registered and re-tracked.
 Between the manual clear of the metadata and the installation of the new Witboost version including this tool's version, there will be a Witboost degradation interval, where the Marketplace and the Computational Governance Platform won't be available.
+If clearing the whole metadata is not possible or desired, it is still necessary to remove the sources that the tool is configured to track in order to avoid source duplication and conflicts, while the tool is performing the tracking of the instructed tables.
+This sources will be recreated when the tool is launched.

 -

 We provide on the Umbrella chart a set of default configurations that track the Provisioning Coordinator, CGP, and Marketplace schemas.
-On existing installations, if you require the tracking of additional sources, or to define a custom set of allow/exclude schemas, it is possible to use the
+On existing installations, if you require the tracking of additional sources, or to define a custom set of allow/exclude schemas, it is possible to use the .Values.configOverridevalues on the auto tracking tool Helm values to redefine the application configuration file.
+The configuration has the following shape:configOverride:

 sources: